 One hundred and forty-nine patients were referred to a psychiatrist by a general practitioner for long-term use of benzodiazepines as monotherapy.
-At baseline, we conducted an in-depth psychiatric interview, assessed current psychiatric status and the presence of psychiatric illness, and examined medical records from previous medical/psychiatric history.
+At baseline, we conducted an indepth psychiatric interview, assessed current psychiatric status and the presence of psychiatric illness, and examined medical records from previous medical/psychiatric history.
 We obtained data on the history of benzodiazepine use and the reasons for initiating these medications.

-To be included in the study, patients had to fulfill the following criteria: (1) long-term use of benzodiazepines before screening (daily use for more than one year); (2) no other psychiatric disorders during screening; (3) age of 18-65 years.
+The following criteria should be fulfilled for inclusion of patients in the study: (1) long-term use of benzodiazepines before screening (daily use for more than one year); (2) no other psychiatric disorders during screening; (3) age of 18-65 years.

 After the clinical examination, the inclusion criteria were met in 83 patients.
 They were informed about the study and had to sign a consent form for inclusion in the study.
 All participants completed a set of questionnaires and then returned them in a sealed envelope.
-Five patients did not complete the questionnaires correctly (omission of items), so their data was excluded from further statistical analysis.
+Five patients did not complete the questionnaires correctly (omission of items), so their data were excluded from further statistical analysis.
 The final group consisted of 78 subjects who had been taking benzodiazepines as monotherapy for at least one year at the time of screening (diazepam, bromazepam, lorazepam, alprazolam and clonazepam).